Goto main content

 The Central African Republic suffers from structural underdevelopment and is one of the poorest countries in the world, with a human development index that places it second to last in the 2018 UNDP Human Development Index.

-The country, marked by chronic instability since its independence in 1958, sank into an unprecedented humanitarian, political and security crisis during the third Central African civil war, which began in 2013.
-After a temporary lull, the violence resumed in December 2020 and continues to this day, causing a significant deterioration in the humanitarian situation.
+The country, marked by chronic instability since its independence in 1958, fell into an unprecedented humanitarian, political and security crisis during the third civil war, which began in 2013.
+Although the violence subsided temporarily, violent clashes resumed in December 2020 and continue to this day, causing a significant deterioration in the humanitarian situation.

 Where your